n-magot/Conda_Credit/README.md

 3. Create a random dag and simulate mixed data (binary and continuous) from a DAG.

-5. Python implementation for the extension of the FindIMB algorithm which is limited to categorical data proposed by [Triantafillou et al. (2021)](https://proceedings.mlr.press/v161/triantafillou21a.html), to ordinal and binary outcomes, binary treatments, and mixed covariates.
-FindIMB extended algorithm, uses Bayesian regression models and approximate inference for combining observational and experimental data to learn causal and interventional Markov boundaries and improve causal estimation:  [lelova24a.pdf](https://proceedings.mlr.press/v246/lelova24a.html).
+5. Python implementation for the extension of the FindIMB algorithm which is limited to categorical data proposed by ( [Triantafillou et al. (2021)](https://proceedings.mlr.press/v161/triantafillou21a.html) ), to ordinal and binary outcomes, binary treatments, and mixed covariates.
+FindIMB extended algorithm, uses Bayesian regression models and approximate inference for combining observational and experimental data to learn causal and interventional Markov boundaries and improve causal estimation, ( [lelova24a.pdf](https://proceedings.mlr.press/v246/lelova24a.html) ).
 This implementation approximates MB using Bayesian Regression models for low-dimensional datasets.

 7. An optimized version of FindIMB for mixed data types using Brute-force search with pruning for scaling up the method to allow for more conditioning covariates.